 In Zell am See-Kaprun, your holiday should be as comfortable and relaxed as possible - and protect the environment at the same time: That's why the Pinzgau Mobility Card is available in the region.
 With this card, you can travel free of charge on public transport, from the train to the Postbus to the Pinzgau local railway.
 The only exceptions are steam and special trains, as well as the night bus line.

 Free bus and train travel

 The Mobility Card is available from your host between 1 May and 31 October, and is valid from the first night of your stay.
-If you also receive the Zell am See-Kaprun Summer Card at your accommodation, then the Mobility Card is already included.
-Your ticket for all public transport is valid both on the day of your arrival and on the day of your departure.
+If you also receive the Zell am See-Kaprun Summer Card at your accommodation in Zell am See-Kaprun, then the Mobility Card is already included.
+Your ticket for the public transport is valid during your entire stay, including the day of your arrival and on the day of your departure.

 Holiday without car in Zell am See-Kaprun

 - The mobility card is valid from 1 May to 31 October